Hugo-loio/quantum-simulations/README.md

-# Research simulations
+# Quantum simulations

 This is a landing page for my computational projects for research in quantum many-body physics.

-Below you will find a list of packages and libraries created to perform high-performance simulations.
+Below you will find a list of packages and libraries created to perform numerical simulations.
 Each entry has a short description and cites the published works in which the code was used.
 Since the projects were created for personal use, there is a lack of documentation, although the code should be readable, and some examples are provided.